chbrown/overdrive/README.md

 ---

+If you see a message like `The requested license is either invalid or already acquired`, you'll need to go back to your library and download a fresh ODM file.

+---

 If your library doesn't show you the link to "Download MP3 audiobook" (i.e., the `.odm` file), the easiest way to get it to (re)appear is to pretend to use an OS that they do support — by editing the "User Agent" that your browser presents itself as.